• ECTS

 Objectives

-Introduce the two notions that are at the foundation of mathematical statistics: information (quantification of information and coding) and decision (quantification and risk management).
+Introduce the two concepts at the heart of mathematical statistics: information (quantification of information and coding) and decision (quantification and risk management).

 Read more